W Hamond - The Original Whitby Jet Store

 The Captain Cook Whitby Museum

-Captain Cook Memorial Museum in Whitby
+Captain Cook Memorial Museum.

-Tourists can relive many of the aspects of Captain Cook’s life when they go to Whitby.
-For starters, they can go to the Captain Cook Memorial Museum.
 The museum is inside John Walker’s house.
 Visitors can view the attic, which is believed to have housed Cook when he was on land.
-People can also see a model of Cook’s ship the Resolution, as well as a letter Cook wrote to Captain Hammond.
-These are just a few of the things people will find inside of the museum.
-The museum has several other relics, so you can easily spend quite a bit of time going from one artifact to the next.
+People can also see a model of Cook’s ship, the Resolution, and a letter Cook wrote to Captain Hammond.
+These are just a few things people will find inside the museum.

 Captain Cook Whitby Cruise

-Whilst in Whitby definitely climb aboard the Captain Cook Experience Cruise.
-This cruise takes you out to sea to hear stories about the life and adventures of Captain Cook on the way.
-If you are interested in history, you will certainly love this adventure.
-Also, you’ll have a good time even if you don’t love history, thanks to the stunning views that you’ll see from the ship.
-If anything it’s a beautiful way to see Whitby.
+If you are interested in history, you will undoubtedly love this adventure.
+Also, you’ll have a good time even if you don’t love history, thanks to the stunning views you’ll see from the ship.
+If anything, it’s a beautiful way to visit Whitby.

 Share the love